atomicules/snose/README.md

 - <s>Files in subdirectories, what happens there?
 I've just assumed all files in same directory as index</s> They work just fine!
 However, robust cross-platform support would be nice to handle/interpret file path differences between platforms.
 - Using tags to contain filename: "filename:pants.txt" Some potential character limitations though?
 But an interesting idea for meta data.
-- Add ability to "snort" multiple files"
+- Add ability to "snort" multiple files
 - List files currently being synchronised (read the .snose index).
 The `--snot` lists files tagged *snose* on Simplenote and the two might not necessarily be the same (i.e you've chose to sync some files on one machine and a different set on another).
 - Write updated index file once after sync, instead of writing for each file change (although writing per file does have it's advantage from an error handling point of view)